Now that you've found your sources, it's important to review them for quality and determine if they are a good fit for your project or paper.

 Start by writing down the stakeholders of your topic.

-Created by Ashley Blinstrub, George Mason University
+Created by Ashley Blinstrub, George Mason University,

 December 14, 2020

-Quotations must be identical to the original, using a narrow segment of the source.
+Quotations must be identical to the original, using a narrow source segment.
 They must match the source document word for word and must be attributed to the original author.

 Paraphrasing involves putting a passage from source material into your own words.
 A paraphrase must also be attributed to the original source.
-Paraphrased material is usually shorter than the original passage, taking a somewhat broader segment of the source and condensing it slightly.
+Paraphrased material is usually shorter than the original passage, taking a broader segment of the source and condensing it slightly.

 Summarizing involves putting the main idea(s) into your own words, including only the main point(s).
 Once again, it is necessary to attribute summarized ideas to the original source.
 Summaries are significantly shorter than the original and take a broad overview of the source material.